 The NAOI understands that the observation that equity prices are cyclical and that uncorrelated assets move up and down at different times is not a new discovery.
 Market cycles and momentum investing have been studied and used for years.

-The significant breakthrough that the NAOI has made is that Dynamic Investments (DIs) enable the investing public to easily take advantage of the predictive information available in market cycles.
+The significant breakthrough that the NAOI has made is the creation of a simple investment type that enables the investing public to easily take advantage of the predictive information available in market cycles.
 This is not insignificant.
-DIT and DIs bring high-return, low-risk investing methods, that are found today almost exclusively in the realm of hedge-funds.
+The high returns produce by Dynamic Investments are typically found only in the dark realm of hedge-funds.
 Via Dynamic Investment Theory, the NAOI has brought these high returns, without excessive risk, directly to the average investor in a simple, easy to understand and user-friendly manner.